Arghavan Salles: Stereotype threat

-It was during her PhD that Salles learned for the first time about stereotype threat.
-This not only shaped her thesis work but directed her career path as well.
+During her PhD, Salles learned about stereotype threat.
 Salles began to realize the ways in which stereotype threat might be affecting her and her female peers in their evaluations during her surgery residency.
-Interested in exploring gender bias in surgery, Salles' dissertation research focused on the negative stereotypes about women in surgery and how those affect women training to become surgeons.
+Salles' dissertation research focused on the negative stereotypes about women in surgery and how those affect women training to become surgeons.

 Due to strongly ingrained gender biases in society, both patients and medical peers hold strong misconceptions that women are not as competent surgeons as men.
 This is exemplified by the old "surgeon riddle" which unveils strong gender stereotypes in medicine such that the majority of the population much more easily associate surgeons with being male than being female.
 These stereotypes that society holds, about women being less competent surgeons than men, leads to a phenomenon called stereotype threat which Salles explored in her work.
-Salles hypothesized that stereotype threat, the fear of affirming a negative stereotype about ones' group, causes women increased stress and leads to decreased performance in surgical residency.
+Salles hypothesized that stereotype threat, the fear of affirming a negative stereotype about one's group, causes women increased stress and leads to decreased performance in surgical residency.
 Salles tested this hypothesis by implementing methods to combat stress and stereotype threat through value affirmations.

-Salles saw increases in the performance of female surgeons who had done value affirmation exercises compared to those who had not, suggesting that low cost interventions targeted towards social-psychological well-being can improve female residents’ performance.
+Salles saw increases in the performance of female surgeons who had done value affirmation exercises compared to those who had not, suggesting that low-cost interventions targeted towards social-psychological well-being can improve female residents' performance.
 Salles later also showed that women surgeons who have higher stereotype perception have worse psychological health.
-Fascinatingly, this correlation was only significant for female surgeons and not male surgeons or non-surgeons, further confirming the existence of stereotype threat in female surgeons and the importance of addressing the negative psychological impacts women face in order to level the playing field.